quii/learn-go-with-tests/databases.md

 -   or the number of files to process before stopping?
 -   What if the number of files change before applying `down` migrations?

-These are all important questions, but since we are adhering to best practices, our migration files will be _idempotent_, so it does not matter if they are run repeatedly.
+These are all important questions, but since we are adhering to the best practices listed earlier, our migration files will be _idempotent_, so it does not matter if they are run repeatedly.

-`num` should be the number of files to process on `down` migrations, reporting appropriately the state of the database when done.
+`num` should be the number of files to process on `down` migrations.

 ## Write the test first

 Our `CreateTempDir` function creates 3 `up` files, and 3 `down` files if the `empty` boolean param is `false`.
 Since our `SpyStore` is tracking how many calls each migration receives, we can check that only the first `num` have been called directly, so let's do that.

-Since we have to write two tests (one for `up` and one for `down` migrations), let's our tests DRY and write an assertion function using [`reflect`](https://golang.org/pkg/reflect).
+Since we have to write two tests (one for `up` and one for `down` migrations), let's keey our tests `DRY` and write an assertion function using [`reflect`](https://golang.org/pkg/reflect).

  We need to take care to account for migrations that may not exist in the store (with a `0` value), so we'll have to modify the `got` slice artificially.

 ```go
 // migrate_test.go